Here's a look at the life of Rand Paul, US senator from Kentucky.

 May 20, 2015 - After 10 hours and 30 minutes, Paul ends his "filibuster" over National Security Agency surveillance programs authorized under the Patriot Act.
 Paul's speech wasn't technically a filibuster because of intricate Senate rules, but his office insists it was a filibuster.

 August 5, 2015 - The Justice Department indicts two officials from a Rand Paul Super PAC for conspiracy and falsifying campaign records.
-During the 2012 primary season, Jesse Benton and John Tate allegedly bribed an Iowa state senator to get him to endorse Paul's father, Ron Paul.
-Benton and Tate help run one of the Super PAC's supporting Rand Paul, America's Liberty PAC.
+During the 2012 presidential primary season, Jesse Benton and John Tate allegedly bribed an Iowa state senator to get him to endorse Ron Paul.
+Benton and Tate go on to help run one of the Super PAC's supporting Rand Paul, America's Liberty PAC.
+Both men are later convicted.

-February 3, 2016 - Paul announces that he is suspending his campaign for the presidency.
+February 3, 2016 - Announces that he is suspending his campaign for the presidency.

-November 8, 2016 - Wins a second term in the US Senate, defeating Democrat Jim Gray.
+November 8, 2016 - Wins a second term in the Senate, defeating Democrat Jim Gray.